eschan145/eschan145/README.md

 ## About Me

-* I've been programming for five years.
 * I program in several languages, primarily C++.
 That would also include Python, C, Java, and definitely not JavaScript, which can go right to hell.
-* I live in the United States.
-* ABRSM Grade 8 piano 🎹.
-* I swim 🏊‍♂️.
-* I'm studying human anatomy and physiology, specifically cardiology 🫀 and neurology 🧠.
-* I make 3D models using Blender 🍩.
-* (and more)

 ---